kellijohnson-NOAA/recdevanomaly/README.md

 - [ ] run_recdevs(): Make more generalizeable (take multiple years and multiple anomaly %s).
 KPJ
 - [ ] Check for deadline of special issue
 - [ ] Create additional recruitment deviation situations and compare results
+- [ ] Change the example species to one of the following: hake, yellow, flatfish.
+KPJ
+- [ ] Look at the POP rec dev magnitudes and pick multiple magnitudes.
+KPJ
+- [ ] Make a multi-panel plot that compares the different recdev situations created.
+KPJ
+- [ ] Merge the methods section for ss3sim from other papers.
+KFJ
+- [ ] Look over KPJ basic intro outline and add suggestions if anything missed.
+KFJ

 ## Scenarios